What Is Bonds Payable?

 Below is an example of Nike’s Bond of $1 bn and $500 million issued in 2016.

 We note the following about Nike’s Bond.

-- Par value – The amount of money that is paid to the bondholders at maturity.
+- Par value – The amount of money paid to the bondholders at maturity.
+A bond is issued in the denomination of $1000.
 It generally represents the amount of money borrowed by the bond issuer.
-Bond is issued in the denomination of $1000.

-This has been a guide to what is Bonds payable and its definition.
-Here we discuss how Bonds payable work along with practical examples including that of Nike.
+This article has been a guide to what is Bonds payable.
+We explain it with example, how to calculate along with journal entry & differences with notes payable.
 You may also have read through the following recommended articles –